 The Croskell Precinct Structure Plan area is located on Bunurong Country.
-The Victorian Planning Authority (VPA) proudly acknowledges the Bunurong People as the Traditional Custodians of the Croskell Precinct Structure Plan area.
+The VPA proudly acknowledges the Bunurong People as the Traditional Custodians of the Croskell Precinct Structure Plan area.
 We recognise their continuing connection to the lands and waters of Bunurong Country.
-We pay our respects to their Elders past, present and emerging, and extend that respect to all First Nations People.
+We pay our respects to their Elders past and present and extend that respect to all First Nations People.

 The VPA is preparing a Precinct Structure Plan (PSP) and accompanying Infrastructure Contributions Plan (ICP) for the Croskell precinct, working in partnership with Casey City Council, State government agencies and service authorities.

 The Croskell precinct is located approximately 40km southeast of Melbourne’s central business district within the City of Casey.
 The precinct encompasses around 305 hectares and is bounded by Thompsons Road to the north and Berwick Cranbourne Road to the east.

 In accordance with Government strategic planning policy directions, the Croskell PSP will deliver a Regionally Significant Commercial Area with accompanying homes, community facilities, schools, drainage infrastructure, roads, pedestrian/bike paths and open space.